-We like to reach for aloe vera gel wherever possible, as it’s great for the skin and possesses anti-inflammatory and healing properties of its own.
+We like to reach for aloe vera gel (this one, specifically) wherever possible, as it’s great for the skin and possesses anti-inflammatory and healing properties of its own.
 Vegetable glycerin (also labeled as glycerol) is also well-tolerated by most people and will help to get the most mileage out of your CBD experience.
 While we generally advise avoiding most alcohols (they tend to break down the connections between skin cells, leading to dryness in some people), cetyl alcohol is a possible exception.
 It is a fatty alcohol derived from coconut that contains emollient compounds that may help belay the damage done by its more astringent components.

 Mango butter is another good choice (and gentler on the skin) because it carries cooling properties of its own, which can help to amplify the effects of other cooling ingredients.
 Mango butter is an excellent choice for people who desire a cooling effect without the potential dryness often caused by alcohol and other compounds.